petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/virtual-instances/email-settings.md

 ## Email Sender

 The email sender specifies the virtual instance's administrative name and email address for email notifications.
 You can include these values in notification templates using the `[$FROM_NAME$]` and `[$FROM_ADDRESS$]` variables.
-By default, they are from the `admin.email.from.name` and `admin.email.from.address` [portal properties](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Admin%20Portlet).
+Defaults from [portal properties](https://learn.liferay.com/reference/latest/en/dxp/propertiesdoc/portal.properties.html#Admin%20Portlet) are `admin.email.from.name` and `admin.email.from.address`.
 This name and email address appear in the *From* field in all email messages sent by the virtual instance.

 ![Configure the from name and address for system emails.](./email-settings/images/02.png)

 ## Email Verification Notification

-This template is for emails sent to users when asked to verify their email address.
+This template defines emails sent to users when asked to verify their email address.

 ![Verify the email address of users.](./email-settings/images/03.png)